 Student Name:

 Clinical Facility:

 Center Coordinator of Cli nical Educa ation:

 Clinical Instructor:

 Rotation: 1 2 3 Dates:

 Number of days absent: Reason:

 Were days made up?
 Yes No When:

-nce of the student during their scheduled time a ppy of this form each time as a self-evaluation.
+your facility.
+The student will also c omplete a co nce of the student during their scheduled time at ppy of this form each time as a self-evaluation.

-Open-ended comments are faculty with important fee e very impo dback.
-The ortant as we e primary cl ll and provide both the student and the program inical instructor and the student should meet or

-inical instructor and the student should meet on and to develop goals for the student to address
+faculty with important fee dback.
+Th e primary cl Il and provide both the student and the program inical instructor and the student should meet or and to develop goals for the student to address